Fixation disparity: Clinical diagnostic criteria

 Fixation disparity can differ considerably between observers with normal binocular vision.
 The following conditions of subjective fixation disparity tend to be more prevalent in observers with eye strain.

 Near-vision subjective fixation disparity (sFD0) tends to be larger in the exo direction and the aligning prisms (sP0) tends to be more base-in, suggesting that the eyes tend to under-converge.
 Most of these studies used the Mallett-unit, which consists of a small central fixation letter X surrounded by two letters O, one on each side of X.

 The prism FD-curve (measured subjectively in near vision) tends to have a steeper slope (see Fig. 3b), meaning that the binocular system is not able to reach a small fixation disparity when vergence is forced by prisms in the base-in and base-out direction.
 This evidence came predominantly from studies with the Disparometer, an instrument that allows presenting dichoptic nonius lines with different amounts of offset to find a particular physical offset that leads to perceived alignment.
 These nonius lines are presented within a circular contour of 1.5 deg diameter that is viewed binocularly.

 The proximity FD-curve (measured subjectively as a function of viewing distance) tends to be steeper, meaning that the binocular system is not able to keep the fixation disparity small, if a target is shifted closer in the range of about 100 to 20 cm.
 This evidence came from studies using a computer-controlled test stimulus including a central fusion stimulus.

 All the above measures in studies of eye strain refer to the subjective fixation disparity, because the procedure with dichoptic targets is technically easy and therefore can conveniently be applied in the clinical setting with some commercial test devices.
 Some of the cited studies found, that measures of subjective fixation disparity are a better diagnostic criterion for eye strain than the heterophoria, i.e. the vergence state without a fusion stimulus.
 The technically more complex eye tracking technology for measuring objective fixation disparity has not yet been investigated in relation to eye strain.

-Remediation of fixation disparity in observers with eye strain
+Remediation in observers with eye strain

 Given that an observer has a certain fixation disparity and suffers from eye strain, one may consider some of the following ways of remediation.